Alexander Stuart-Hill

-Alexander Stuart-Hill (1889 – February 1948) was a Scottish portrait and landscape artist who lived in Paris who was engaged to Princess Louise of Battenberg before her marriage to King Gustaf VI Adolf.
+Alexander Stuart-Hill (1889 – 20 February 1948) was a Scottish portrait and landscape artist who, while living in Paris, was engaged to Princess Louise of Battenberg before her marriage to King Gustaf VI Adolf of Sweden.

 Early life

 Stuart-Hill was born in 1889 was born in Perth, Scotland.
 His father, William Hill, was a fishmonger.

 He studied at Edinburgh College of Art, where he was awarded a scholarship that allowed him to travel around France, Italy and Spain.

 Career

 From 1920 to 1947, Stuart-Hill regularly exhibited portraits and landscapes at the Royal Academy of Arts.
 He showed at the Grosvenor Gallery with the Royal Society of Portrait Painters, and at the New Chenil Galleries in Chelsea.
 In 1932, he designed a poster for Shell with Vorticist overtones which showed Mousehole, Penzance.
 In 1937, the Redfern Gallery held a one-man exhibition of his portraits and views of London bridges, including Battersea Bridge (1937) and The Thames at Charing Cross Bridge (which famously had been painted by Claude Monet in 1899).
 In 1943, he designed another poster for London Transport that featured bridges over the Thames.

 His portrait subjects included the Duchesse de Choiseuil-Praslin c.
 1914, Lilias Livingstone Mackinnon c.
 1920, Admiral Sir H. Goodenough King-Hall (1920), Arthur Greenhow Lupton, First Pro-Chancellor of the University of Leeds (1923), Turner Layton (1927), Florence Mills (1927), and the Baroness Posznanska (1945).

 His landscape subjects focused on his native Scotland as well as other parts of Europe, including views of Santa Margherita, Italy (c.
 1927–1928) and Early Spring Sunshine in Amalfi.
 In Perth, he painted The Tay in Sunshine, Kinnoull Hill, and the Cottage at Burghmuir.